-SCHOOL OF GRADUATE STUDIES & RESEARCH
+SCHOOL OF GRADUATE STUDIES

 We Teach Health Caring

-The School of Graduate Studies and Research at Meharry Medical College began in 1938 as a series of short courses in the basic and clinical sciences.
+The School of Graduate Studies at Meharry Medical College began in 1938 as a series of short courses in the basic and clinical sciences.
 In 1947, a Master of Science Degree program was implemented as the first graduate degree; a Ph.D. program was established in 1972 and an M.D./Ph.D. program in 1982.